QuantEcon/quantecon-book-theme/docs/contributing.md

 $ tox -e docs-update
 ```

-This will generate the HTML documentation and compile the relevant stylesheets.
+This will generate the HTML documentation and compile the relevant stylesheets and js.
 The generated documentation which can be viewed in `docs/_build/`.

 Alternatively, you can have the documentation built "live", as you modify files: